Expected Policy Gradients for Reinforcement Learning: Expected policy gradients for Gaussian Policies

 \end{proof}

-The practical implication of Lemma \ref{lem-hexplore} is that, in a policy gradient method, it is justified\footnote{Lemma \ref{lem-hexplore} relies crucially on the use of step sizes diminishing in the length of the trajectory, rather than finite step sizes.
-Therefore, the step sequence serves as a useful intermediate stage between simply taking \emph{one} PG step of \eqref{eq-cov-upd} and using finite step sizes, which would mean that the covariance would converge either to zero or diverge to infinity.} to use Gaussian exploration with covariance proportional to $e^{cH}$ for some reward scaling constant $c$.
-Thus, by exploring with (scaled) covariance $e^{cH}$, we obtain a principled alternative to the Ornstein-Uhlenbeck heuristic of \eqref{ou-noise}.
+The practical implication of Lemma \ref{lem-hexplore} is that, in a policy gradient method, it is justified\footnote{Lemma \ref{lem-hexplore} relies crucially on the use of special constant step sizes that diminish as we consider longer and longer trajectories.
+This step sequence serves as a useful intermediate stage between simply taking \emph{one} PG step of \eqref{eq-cov-upd} and using conventional step sizes, which would mean that the covariance would either converge to zero or diverge to infinity.} to use Gaussian exploration with covariance proportional to $e^{cH}$ for some reward scaling constant $c$, as in

+Thus, by exploring with (scaled) covariance $e^{cH}$, we obtain a critic-driven alternative to the Ornstein-Uhlenbeck heuristic of \eqref{ou-noise}.
 Our results below show that it also performs much better in practice.

+In order to show that exponentiating the eigenvalues is really necessary, we also implemented a simpler version, which we call 1-step EPG.
+It approximates the matrix exponential as

+Here, the $\max$ operator applies to each entry in the diagonal matrix separately.
+This process corresponds to truncating the Taylor series of an exponential function after the linear term and then constraining the eigenvalues to be positive.
+It can also be interpreted as performing just one iteration of \eqref{eq-cov-upd}, starting with initial covariance $\sigma_0 I$.

 Lemma \ref{lem-hexplore} has an intuitive interpretation.
-If $H(s)$ has a large positive eigenvalue $\lambda$, then $\hat{Q}(s,\cdot)$ has a sharp minimum along the corresponding eigenvector, and the corresponding eigenvalue of $\Sigma^{1/2}$ is $e^\lambda$, i.e., also large.
-This is easiest to see with a one-dimensional action space, where the Hessian and its only eigenvalue are just the same scalar.
+If $H(s)$ has a large positive eigenvalue $\lambda$, then $\hat{Q}(\cdot,s)$ has a sharp minimum along the corresponding eigenvector, and the corresponding eigenvalue of $\Sigma^{1/2}$ is $e^\lambda$, i.e., also large.
+This is easiest to see with a one-dimensional action space, where the Hessian and its only eigenvalue are scalar.
 The exploration mechanism in the one-dimensional case is illustrated in Figure \ref{fig-explore-1d}.
-The idea is simple: the larger the eigenvalue the worse the minimum we are in and the more exploration we need to leave it.
-On the other hand, if $\lambda$ is negative, then $\hat{Q}(s,\cdot)$ has a maximum and so $e^\lambda$ is small, since exploration is not needed.
+If $\lambda$ is positive, we have a minimum and apply exploration noise.
+If, on the other hand, $\lambda$ is negative, then $\hat{Q}(\cdot,s)$ has a maximum and so $e^\lambda$ is small, leading to a policy that does not deviate too much from the existing maximum.